West Indies Squadron (United States): The informal squadron 1817–1822

 The first American vessels to serve against West Indies piracy were part of an unofficial squadron which became the founding warships of the prolonged operation.

-The schooners USS Enterprise, USS Nonsuch, and USS Lynx with the gunboats No. 158 and No. 168 were among the vessels deployed between 1817–1822.
+The schooners USS Enterprise, USS Nonsuch, and USS Lynx with the gunboats No. 158 and No. 168 were among the vessels deployed between 1817 and 1822.
 All of these ships operated independently and there was no one commander of the squadron until its official establishment.

 On 22 December 1817, USS John Adams forced the pirate Luis Aury to evacuate his base at Amelia Island, Florida.
 Later, John Adams was flagship of Commodore Biddle's squadron.
 By 1820, conflict with the pirates and privateers started to increase: United States warships engaged in several naval actions that year, and a total of 27 American merchant ships were captured.
-Between 1818–1821 the USS Enterprise captured 13 pirate and slave ships while serving with the New Orleans Squadron – later in the West Indies.
+Between 1818 and 1821 the USS Enterprise captured 13 pirate and slave ships while serving with the New Orleans Squadron – later in the West Indies.
 On 24 October 1819, while under command of Lieutenant J.R.
 Madison, USS Lynx captured two pirate schooners and two boats in the Gulf of Mexico, and on 9 November she captured another pirate boat in Galveston Bay.
 Lynx disappeared in January 1820 while sailing to Jamaica, she likely sank due to a storm; none of her crew were ever seen or heard from again.

 In October 1821, while sailing off Cape San Antonio, Cuba, USS Enterprise came to the assistance of three merchant vessels that had been seized by four pirate vessels.
 Boats were launched and attacked the brigands; in the end, over 40 pirates were killed or captured and two of their vessels taken.
 A month later, the Enterprise attacked a pirate base near Cape San Antonio and cleared the area of criminals.
 In September 1821, brigands captured three American merchant vessels off Matanzas, Cuba.
 The pirates tortured the crew of one vessel and set her on fire; survivors were able to escape to shore in a boat.
 The pirates killed three men on the second American vessel and everyone on the third vessel; the pirates also burned both vessels.
 This incident was one of the main reasons why an anti-piracy operation was launched.

 USS Hornet captured a privateer schooner named Moscow on 29 October 1821 and on 21 December she captured a pirate ship apparently without a fight; the pirates escaped to shore.
 On 16 December 1821, the USS Porpoise, Lieutenant James Ramage commanding, was sailing off Cape San Antonio and found five enemy vessels, including the merchant brig Bolina.
 Forty sailors were lowered into five boats and Ramage's command.
 Though some of the pirates fled to shore, many resisted, and the five American boats destroyed the five pirate ships by burning them, and freed Bolina.
 Three pirates were captured and several killed according to reports.